 I have visited Budapest in spring and I must say I loved every single second of the trip.
 The weather is lovely , especially when you consider that summer can bring 35-40C easily.
 The crowds haven’t arrived yet and there are still places which you can visit for free.
 Accommodation is cheaper than during the summer and you can afford to stay in “premium” locations such as Vaci utca.

 The city is not crowded yet with tourists and accommodation is cheap.
 Until the end of March you can visit all state owned sites (and museums) for free every Sunday.
 The nature comes back to life and walking in the National Gardens is a pleasure.
+With plenty of free things to do in Athens, good food, and amazing people, you’ll be falling in love in no time.

 Aside from the fact that spring comes with slightly cheaper accommodation rates and affordable plane tickets, Paris in spring boasts many colors courtesy of the parks and gardens with their flowers in bloom.